 Year of make: 1980 (refurbished: 2012).
 Capacity: 5 passengers.
 Type: Turbo-propFlight time Fortaleza – Jericoacoara: 43 minutes

 This improved version of the well-spoken Piper Navajo comes equipped with new PT6A engines and a wider fuselage.
 The Cheyenne I has room for 4 passengers in a club seating configuration and an additional door-facing seat.
-For a shorter route, such as Fortaleza – Jericoacoara, the fifth seat can generally serve as a common seat.
+For shorter routes, such as Fortaleza – Jericoacoara, the fifth seat can generally serve as a common seat.

 With a rear luggage compartment of 0.62 m³ (22 ft³) and a front compartment of 0.56 m³ (20 ft³), the Cheyenne can carry up to 227 kg of luggage (sufficient for 5 passengers with large bags).
-The PA-31T1 has very good safety records thanks to its powerful motors and ease of maintenance.
+The PA-31T1 has a very good safety record thanks to its powerful motors and ease of maintenance.

 Baron 58 (1 aircraft available)

 Year of make: 1978 (refurbished: 2014).
 Capacity: 5 passengers.
 Type: PistonFlight time Fortaleza – Jericoacoara: 45 minutes

 Considered one of the world’s best-selling twin-engine aircraft, Baron has a fair price tag and constitutes an entry-level option for simple executive transfers to Jericoacoara.

 The happy combination of factors like structural strength and plenty of power available on the two Continental-made engines makes Baron 58 faster and more comfortable than its main competitor: Seneca.
 Luggage space?
 Sufficient for 4 bags, 15kg each.

 Caravan 208 (1 aircraft available)